pedrib/PoC/advisories/Micro_Focus/Micro_Focus_OBM.md

 * Use of Outdated and Insecure Java Libraries
 * Incorrect Default Folder Permissions (resulting in Privilege Escalation to SYSTEM)

 All of these vulnerabilities affect the latest version tested (2020.05) and many other versions and products, listed individually below.
-Both Windows and Linux installations are affected, except for the privilege escalation, which only affects Windows.
+Both Windows and Linux installations are affected, except for the privilege escalation vulnerability, which only affects Windows.

-It is out of scope of this advisory to explain Java deserialization, how it happens and how devastating it can be.
-For more information on it, the following links are highly recommended:
+It is out of scope of this advisory to explain Java deserialization, how it can be exploited and how devastating it can be.
+For more information on it the following links are highly recommended:

 [Java Unmarshaller Security](https://github.com/mbechler/marshalsec)